carlafranca/omniture-angular-service/README.md

 omniture-angular-service
 ========================

-Basic seed for a omniture trac system with.
+Basic seed for an Omniture&Angular track system

 Add the omniture and account to your project
 ```javascript